plblum/jivs/planning/ModelRules Design Overview.md

 * Save failures
 * External system failures discovered during save

-A `BusinessLogicError` may be associated with a ValueHost when possible, but it is not the same thing as an `IssueFound`.
+A `ExternalIssueFound` may be associated with a ValueHost when possible, but it is not the same thing as an `IssueFound`.

 ### 4.5 Shared Configuration